siddharth-karale/Cat-Vs-Dog-Deep-Learning/README.md

 ## Acknowledgments:

 The Cat Vs Dog dataset used in this project is publicly available and can be found on various sources, including Kaggle.
-Thank you for your interest in the Diabetes Dataset Prediction project!
+Thank you for your interest in the Cat VS Dog Prediction project!
 We hope you find the insights and code provided valuable for your data analysis endeavors.